 How To Win More Games In Tekken 7

-Popular Terms in Tekken
+Popular Terms In Tekken

-- Launch – Refers to the act of striking your opponent so they get up in the air in preparation for a juggle.
+- Launch – Refers to the act of striking your opponent so that they get up in the air in preparation for a juggle.

 - Pushback – The distance a fighter moves back after a successful block.
 If you’re on the offensive, using moves that have great pushback can prevent the opponent from punishing you.